ssrikantan/ssrikantan.github.io/_posts/2021-04-08-dev-approach-data-projects.md

 *Code Review, ability to Diff between versions:*

-Since the Databricks Notebooks are authred as .py files, these can be reviewed as standard Python code, and the reviewer could use the built-in diff feature in Azure DevOps to review the code changes visually, before approval.
+Since the Databricks Notebooks are authored as .py files, these can be reviewed as standard Python code, and the reviewer could use the built-in diff feature in Azure DevOps to review the code changes visually, before approval.

 *Code Linting & coverage:*